Your Turn to Die -Death Game by Majority-: Plot

-High-school student Sara Chidouin is walking home from school when she and her friend, Joe Tazuna, are kidnapped and sent to a mysterious facility.
-They are then trapped in the facility and forced to compete in a "Death Game" in which characters decide who dies by taking majority votes.
-With few other options, Sara and Joe must follow the commands of their kidnappers and cooperate with the 9 other characters present.
-Each chapter takes place on a different floor of the facility.
-In the first chapter, the game is explained in basic terms.
-Thinking it was simply a test, most people vote for themselves, with 3 voting for the oldest character in the group, Kazumi Mishima.
-He is executed and decapitated as a result of their votes.
+High-school student Sara Chidouin is walking home from school when she and her friend, Joe Tazuna, are kidnapped and trapped in a mysterious facility.
+They are then forced to compete in a "Death Game" in which the participants decide who dies by taking majority votes in the "Main Game".
+With few other options, Sara and Joe follow the commands of their kidnappers and cooperate with the other characters present to explore the facility, survive the Death Game, and learn about their captors.
+Joe loses the first round of the Main Game and is violently executed.
+His death traumatizes and mentally destabilizes Sara, who begins to suffer from violent hallucinations.